 It was Dominion that rose from obscurity to buy those Diebold assets in 2010.
 We don’t know if Dominion is related to ES&S, or if it’s a legitimate competitor because it is also owned by private equity.

 What we do know is that Dominion does its programming in Serbia.
 And a former executive of GTech/IGT — an international gaming company and former Paul Manafort client — joined Dominion as a Senior Vice President in June 2016.

-Another former executive of GTech/IGT, Donald Sweitzer, sits on the Board of the International Foundation for Electoral Systems with Ken Blackwell (infamous former Ohio Secretary of State) and Tad DeVine (Bernie Sanders’s 2016 campaign advisor).
+Another former executive of GTech/IGT, Donald Sweitzer, who once worked for Paul Manafort, sits on the Board of the International Foundation for Electoral Systems with Ken Blackwell (infamous former Ohio Secretary of State) and Tad DeVine (Bernie Sanders’s 2016 campaign advisor).

 These connections are concerning because, among other reasons, DeVine worked with Paul Manafort and Rick Gates (Manafort’s partner) as recently as 2014 to promote Vladimir Putin’s candidate and other interests in Ukraine and also advised the 2014 campaign of pro-Putin Aleksandar Vučić in Serbia.

 As for Blackwell, he infamously hired Mike Connell (owner of GovTech and New Media Communications) and Jeff Averbeck (owner of Smartech and Airnet) — who were partners of Manafort’s lobbying/PR company called 3eDC — to re-route Ohio’s 2004 presidential election results through a backup server in Tennessee on election night.
 George W. Bush was declared the victor of that election, defying the exit polls, which Blackwell had attempted to block in Ohio.

 John Kerry has since said that his own campaign suspected electronic vote tally manipulation during the 2004 election in Ohio, but decided against “dividing the country” with a court challenge.